Henry Lee Moore: Double murders

-Trial, sentence and later life
+Trial, sentence, and later life

-While incarcerated, Moore refused to comment on the murders, but talked freely about his character, his poetry and his innocence.
+While incarcerated, Moore refused to comment on the murders, but talked freely about his character, his poetry, and his innocence.
 According to him, he had just arrived in town from Moberly to celebrate Christmas, and simply happened upon the grisly crime scene.
 He also denied all the claims made by the newspapers about his nighttime morgue visits, proudly stating that nobody in his family had even been convicted of a crime and that this was his first time in prison.

 Upon further investigation, Prosecuting Attorney E. C. Anderson quickly debunked Moore's explanations, stating that there were witnesses and enough circumstantial evidence to connect him to the killings.
 He also noted that the accused's claim of being a student at the Kansas State Agricultural College was simply untrue, and concerning his prison sentence, Anderson said that Moore was most likely a drug addict.
-Despite all of his protestation of innocence, Henry Lee Moore was found guilty of the double murder on March 14, after a four-day trial with 80 jurors present, with the jury giving him a sentence of life imprisonment.
+Despite all of his protestation of innocence, Moore was found guilty of the double murder on March 14, after a four-day trial with 80 jurors present.
+However, the jury spared Moore from execution, instead giving him a sentence of life imprisonment.
 His attorney tried to appeal to the Supreme Court, but his request was denied.

-Moore's sentence was commuted on July 30, 1956, and he was released.
-The then-82-year-old was last recorded as living at a Salvation Army Center in St. Louis, and after that, no further information about him is available.
+Moore was paroled by Governor Forrest Smith in December 1949.
+In July 1956, his sentence was commuted.
+The then 81-year-old Moore was last recorded as living at a Salvation Army Center in St. Louis later that year.
+No further information about him is available.
+He died on September 30, 1963 due to heart failure and kidney failure in St. Louis.
+He was 88 years old.